Scientific name: Amaranthus spp.

 Nutritional Value: Grains supply protein, calories, and minerals.
 Leaves vitamins A & C along with minerals calcium, iron, and phosphorous, and also fiber.

-One variation of amaranth.
+Another type of amaranth.

 Another variation of amaranth.